 - Applicants will be expected to have reasonably strong technical skills, including statistics and programming.
 Students will be expected to have some background in scientific writing as well as oral presentation of research.

 If you are planning to apply to graduate school under my supervision, please send a CV and brief description of your research interests, to luke.clark@psych.ubc.ca.
-As a first step, I will typically arrange a short call or in-person meeting (for applicants based in Vancouver).
 Shortlisted applicants will be invited for in-person interviews (typically in February) which will include meetings with other Faculty members in Psychology as well as meetings with current Graduate students in the lab.